 Do holidays make us happier?

-Planning a trip away might just the pickup you need.
+Planning a trip away might just be the pick-up you need.

 If it wasn't already obvious, having holiday plans on the horizon definitely puts a smile on the face of most Australians.